 Executive Summary

 There is a consensus requirement to globally monitor vegetation canopy biophysical variables at medium resolution (<1ha) and a frequency of <=10days (World Meteorological Organization , 2022a) .
-Multispectral satellite based imagers designed to satisfy measurement requirements for this task are and will continue to be available (World Meteorological Organization , 2022bThe Simplified Level 2 Processor – CCRS (SL2P-CCRS) produces estimates of canopy biophysical variables given inputs of either a top-of-atmosphere (TOA) or top-of-canopy (TOC) bi-directional multispectral reflectance together with the illumination, view and relative azimuth angles.
+Multispectral satellite based imagers designed to satisfy measurement requirements for this task are and will continue to be available (World Meteorological Organization , 2022bError!
+Hyperlink reference not valid.The Simplified Level 2 Processor – CCRS (SL2P-CCRS) produces estimates of canopy biophysical variables given inputs of either a top-of-atmosphere (TOA) or top-of-canopy (TOC) bi-directional multispectral reflectance together with the illumination, view and relative azimuth angles.
 Separate non-linear regression models, calibrated for land cover conditions typical of North America, are used to estimate the expected value and the expected root mean square error of each variable.
 The regression estimators are optimized for multi-spectral (i.e. <10 bands with >10nm bandwidth) reflectance inputs but can be applied to arbitrary spectra as long as a radiative transfer model with sufficient accuracy to simulate such spectra is included in the processor.
 The parameterization, algorithm and sample results of SL2P-CCRS are presented and compared with its predecessor, SL2P (Weiss and Baret, 2016, WB2016).